mondskiez/ansible_control/README.md

 Existing Ubuntu Server with an existing user with sudo privilegdes

-a.
+...a.
 Create an ssh-key pair on Windows or Linux/MacOS

 ```bash
 $ ssh-keygen -t ed25519 -C "add your comment for this key"
 ```

-b.
+...b.
 SSH-keygen will ask for a location to save the file, remember to replace the resulting id_*** to something memorable like

 ```bash
 C:\Users\YourUser/.ssh/yourkey
 ```

-c.
+...c.
 The ssh-keygen will then generate your key pair to the location you specified using the filename your inputted in the location.

-c.
+...d.
 Copy your ssh-key to the remote server

 1. Windows: